hwi/HWIOAuthBundle/README.md

 The HWIOAuthBundle adds support for authenticating users via OAuth1.0a or OAuth2 in Symfony2.

-This bundle contains support for 53 different providers:
+This bundle contains support for 58 different providers:
 * 37signals,
 * Amazon,
+* Asana,
 * Auth0,
 * Azure,
 * Bitbucket,
 * Bitly,
 * Box,
 * BufferApp,
+* Clever,
 * Dailymotion,
 * Deezer,
 * DeviantArt,